Garden City Shopping Centre (Winnipeg): History

 The Eaton's store closed in 1998, and its space was taken over by a Canadian Tire store.

 In Spring 2018, Garden City completed a $10-million renovation.
 The centre was enhanced with revitalized interiors, new seating, new bathrooms, revamped food court, and energy-efficient lighting throughout.

 With Sears Canada having closed their operations due to nationwide bankruptcy, the space formerly occupied by them at the shopping centre has been redeveloped.
 The 92,000 ft2 area was divided into multiple units, and a lease has been signed with Seafood City Supermarket, a new-to-Winnipeg iconic Filipino-focused grocer, Michaels, and Bulk Barn.

+Bus routes

+The mall is served by a designated bus hub that accommodates several Winnipeg Transit routes, with surface lots available for park-and-ride use.
+The following stop/platform assignments are as follows: